 Note: Pay attention to the marketing as well.
-Try to search something like “offsite ads Etsy” or “ads for Etsy business” to find more options.
+Try to search something like “offsite Etsy ads” or “ads for Etsy business” to find more options.

 The Etsy community is vast, and it’s in your best interest to join it.
 Try participating in the site’s forums by providing feedback to other sellers and reaching out to your favorite Etsy sellers for advice.
-To build in-person outreach, search for local events through forum or your social app in your community to take part in.
-Attending events within your own community, such as meetups and pop-up shops, is a good opportunity to spread awareness and network with other sellers and potential buyers.
+To build in-person outreach, search for local events through the forum or your community social app to participate in.
+Attending events (both online and offline) within your own community, such as meetups and pop-up shops, is a good opportunity to spread awareness and network with other sellers and potential buyers.

 4. Set specific and attainable goals

-Before selling on Etsy, identify small milestones that would lead you where you want to be in a manageable, achievable way, rather than creating task lists based on your long-term goal.
-With a clear focus on reaching one smaller objective, your task list will become much more manageable.
+Before starting to sell on Etsy, identify small milestones that would lead your online business to where you want to be in a manageable, achievable way rather than creating task lists based on your long-term goal.
+Your task list will become much more manageable with a clear focus on reaching one smaller objective.

-Note: Read our article about creating an actionable business plan step by step for your e-commerce business and learn how to set goals and achieve them.
+Note: Read our article about creating an actionable business plan step by step for your e-commerce business and learn how to set and achieve goals.

 Categories help Etsy match your products with the right buyers.
 Identifying your product’s most specific subcategory gives your listings a better chance of being found in search results.
-Attributes refer to characteristics that are best associated with your product such as color, use, and occasion.
-Like categories, assigning more specific attributes gives your product a better chance of being showcased to the right buyers.
+Attributes refer to characteristics that are best associated with your product, such as color, use, and occasion.
+Like categorizing, assigning more specific attributes gives your product a better chance of being showcased to the right buyers.

-The most basic strategy for identifying the best category and attribute for your product is to conduct test searches.
-Make a list of all possible categories and attributes then enter the words into the search bar.
+The most basic strategy for identifying the best category for your online business and attribute for your product is to conduct test searches.
+Make a list of all possible categories and attributes, then enter the words into the search bar.
 Check the search results and note/analyze the keywords that come up with products similar to yours.
-The left side of the page will give you all the relevant categories and subcategories so feel free to explore refined results to find more matches to your product.
+The left side of the page will give you all the relevant categories and subcategories, so feel free to explore refined results to find more matches for your product.

-Etsy is more than just a marketplace, it’s also a selling platform for creators like you to showcase your art.
+Etsy is more than just a marketplace.
+It’s also a selling platform for creators like you to showcase their art.
 However, as a seller, you need to let buyers know the value of your creations to convince them to buy.
-This includes both your technical qualifications and achievements, as well as your inspiration.
 Your “About” page should focus on the person behind the designs.

 Here are some guidelines for creating the ideal “About” page:

-- Use a personal tone to easily connect with your reader.
+- Use a personal tone to connect with your reader easily.